THE AFFILIATE MARKETING PRIMER

 You can list your program in a variety of directories [see a selected list "AFFILIATE PROGRAM DIRECTORIES" in the primer section "How to Find Affiliate Programs"](You'll have to give some thought as to which would be the most effective category for you in each directory.)

-Though with the incredible growth in popularity of affiliate programs, most of these directories have grown huge - and your new program may well be a drop in the ocean.
-So you'll probably need to look for other ways to attract affiliates, as well.
+Though with the incredible growth in popularity of affiliate programs, most of these directories have grown huge - and depending on its category, your new program may well be a drop in the ocean.
+Plus there are lots and lots of directories...

-If you wish to put some effort into finding affiliates without having to advertise, you might also consider this: Find out what sites are linked to your competition's websites (an easy way to do this is via AltaVista.com's search feature "link:www.othersite.com")...
+If you wish to put some effort into finding affiliates without having to advertise, you might also consider this: Find out what sites are linked to your competition's websites (an easy way to do this is via Google's search feature "link:www.othersite.com")...
 If you know that your competition has an affiliate program, many of those links will be from their affiliates' sites.
 If your offering isn't exactly the same, the ones whose sites you like might be happy to consider adding your program to their affiliate arsenal...
 You could approach them with a personal email message telling them about your program.
-Any good high-traffic site, particularly, on which your offering might be complementary is a possibility for such a tactic.
+Any good high-traffic site, particularly, with which your offering might be complementary is a possibility for such a tactic.

 You'll no doubt come up with other creative ideas for detecting and recruiting prospective affiliate partners in your own field.
 Here is one of those places where you can help yourself by remembering that venues other than websites are possible for advertising...
 Might flea-market or convention vendors, for instance, pass out brochures on your website?
 What about partnering with companies presenting their wares or services at conventions or shows?